 The Capture and Destruction of Ai

-8 1 God said to Joshua, "Don't be timid and don't so much as hesitate.
-Take all your soldiers with you and go back to Ai.
-I have turned the king of Ai over to you - his people, his city, and his land.
-2 "Do to Ai and its king what you did to Jericho and its king.
-Only this time you may plunder its stuff and cattle to your heart's content.
-Set an ambush behind the city."
+8 1 Then the Lord said to Joshua, "Do not fear or be dismayed; take all the fighting men with you, and go up now to Ai.
+See, I have handed over to you the king of Ai with his people, his city, and his land.
+2 You shall do to Ai and its king as you did to Jericho and its king; only its spoil and its livestock you may take as booty for yourselves.
+Set an ambush against the city, behind it."

 The Law Recorded at Mount Ebal